 To be successful in the US capital markets, it is increasingly important to be financially bilingual – you have to speak both IFRS and US GAAP.

 From an investor perspective, the need to understand IFRS is arguably even greater.
 US investors keep looking overseas for investment opportunities.
 Recent estimates suggest that over $7 trillion of US capital is invested in non-US securities.
 The US markets also remain open to non-US companies that prepare their financial statements using IFRS.
-There are currently over 450 non-US filers with market capitalization in the multiple of trillions of US dollars who use IFRS without reconciliation to US GAAP.
+There are currently approximately 500 non-US filers with market capitalization in the multiple of trillions of US dollars that use IFRS without reconciliation to US GAAP.

-To assist investors and preparers in becoming financially bilingual, this publication provides a broad understanding of the major differences between IFRS and US GAAP, as well as insight into the level of change on the horizon.
-It focuses on the most significant and common differences.
+To assist investors and preparers in becoming financially bilingual, this guide provides a broad understanding of the major differences between IFRS and US GAAP, as well as insight into the level of change on the horizon.

-This publication is designed to alert companies, investors, and other capital market participants to the major differences between IFRS and US GAAP as they exist today, and to the timing and scope of accounting changes that the standard setting agenda’s of the International Accounting Standards Board (IASB) and the Financial Accounting Standards Board (FASB) (collectively, the Boards) will bring.
+This publication is designed to alert companies, investors, and other capital market participants to the major differences between IFRS and US GAAP as they exist today, and to the timing and scope of accounting changes that the standard setting agendas of the IASB and FASB (collectively, the Boards) will bring.